mkarthikpai/Router_Project/README.md

 # Router_Project
-This is a simple react project were i learned about react router.
+This is a simple React project where I learned about React routers.
-How we can move from one component to other without loading the page was learned from this project.
+How we can move from one component to another without loading the page was learned from this project.